 Storage

-Store your finished cake in the fridge in an airtight container.
-It will keep like this for 3 days.
+Store your finished cake in the fridge in an airtight container for up to 3 days.

-If you made the elements ahead of time, keep the chocolate sponge in an airtight container at room temperature until ready to frost and fill.
+If you made the elements ahead of time, keep the chocolate cake in an airtight container at room temperature until ready to frost and fill.

 The strawberry meringue buttercream should be kept in the fridge in an airtight container and will be good for 5 days.